cookabc/from-nand-to-tetris/chapter12/01-Background.md

 &emsp;&emsp;The running time of this algorithm is determined by the depth of the recursion.
 Since in each level of recursion the value of y is multiplied by 2, and since we terminate once y > x, it follows that the recursion depth is bounded by n, the number of bits in x.
 Each recursion level involves a constant number of addition, subtraction, and multiplication operations, implying a total running time of <em>O(n)</em> such operations.

-&emsp;&emsp;**This algorithm may be considered suboptimal since each multiplication operation also requires <em>O(n)</em> addition and subtraction operations.
+&emsp;&emsp;This algorithm may be considered suboptimal since each multiplication operation also requires <em>O(n)</em> addition and subtraction operations.
 However, careful inspection reveals that the product 2 · q · y can be computed without any multiplication.
 Instead, we can rely on the value of this product in the previous recursion level, and use addition to establish its current value.

 &emsp;&emsp;**Square Root** Square roots can be computed efficiently in a number of different ways, for example, by using the Newton-Raphson method or a Taylor series expansion.
 For our purpose though, a simpler algorithm will suffice.
 The square root functiony = √x has two convenient properties.
 First, it is monotonically increasing.
 Second, its inverse function, x = y<sup>2</sup>, is something that we already know how to compute (multiplication).
 Taken together, these properties imply that we have all we need to compute square roots using binary search.
 Figure 12.3 gives the details.